thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 ## Future work

-As the time was constrained for the deployment of the infrastructure some things could be improved :
+As the time was constrained for the deployment of the infrastructure some things remain to be improved :

 * As it was the first time for the author to read and write Rust, the written code could be slightly improved.
-* It seems that some implementations of netcat are not compatible with the functionality that ask the UID of the player.
+* It seems that some implementations of netcat are not compatible with the UID feature.
 The program will still answer that it needs 64 chars exactly even if the player inputs 64 chars.
-The problem is certainly due to the end of line character.
+The problem is certainly due to the mishandling of the end of line character.

-* Add some statistics of usage (total number of connections, number of crashes, number of connections alive, etc.)
+* Add some usage statistics (total number of connections, number of crashes, number of live connections, etc.)